-Chamber.
-It should have known from the outset, pursuant to Rule 58(2) of the Rules of Procedure and Evidence, that it could not rely on being granted an oral hearing.52 It is particularly inappropriate to fault the Chamber for failing to give Mr. Iteere an opportunity to testify when the Government itself did not even submit an affidavit from him describing the nature of any investigations into the defendants.
-It was not for the Chamber, as the Government complains, to clear up "any doubts about the national investigations",53 it was rather for the Government to establish the factual basis of its motion, at the least, on the balance of probabilities.
-The Government is, in effect, seeking to shift the blame for its own failure to present meaningful and detailed documentary evidence.
+submissions, and that it deliberately "den[ied] itself" information that would have led to a contrary outcome.
+36. The Decision is not based on any imputation of dishonesty whatsoever, but simply the absence of sufficiently detailed information to determine whether an investigation against the defendants on the crimes alleged was ongoing.
+The Government bore the burden of providing evidence sufficient to prove its motion according to the modalities prescribed by the rules and permitted by the Pre-Trial Chamber.
+It should have known from the outset, pursuant to Rule 58(2) of the Rules of Procedure and Evidence, that it could not rely on being granted an oral hearing.
+It is particularly inappropriate to fault the Chamber for failing to give Mr. Iteere an opportunity to testify when the Government itself did not event submit an affidavit from him describing the nature of any investigations into the defendants.
+It was not for the Chamber, as the Government complains, to clear up "any doubts about the national investigations";59 it was rather for the Government to establish the factual basis of its motion, at the least, on the balance of probabilities.
+The Government is, in effect, seeking to shift the blame for its own failure to present meaningful and detailed documentary evidence - a claim that is particularly ironic considering its own failure to even present an affidavit from Mr. Iteere.
 37. The Pre-Trial Chamber was clearly troubled, as was entirely reasonable, by the absence of "detailed" and "concrete" information.
 The salient issue, it must be recalled, is not whether some investigations are underway, but rather whether investigations into the criminal conduct alleged against the three defendants in the summonses were underway.
 This is a specific inquiry.
-The Pre-Trial Chamber's rejection of the vague submissions of the Government does not reflect any predisposition against the Government, or a belief that it is dishonest, but simply reflects the Chamber's normal fact-finding function to directly verify - based on the evidence provided - the threshold condition of Article 19.
-The Pre-Trial Chamber correctly observed, for example, that: it remains unclear why the Government of Kenya has not so far submitted a detailed report on the alleged ongoing investigations.
-If national proceedings against the three suspects subject to the Court's proceedings are currently underway, then there is no convincing reason to wait until July 2011 to submit the said first report.56 52 The victim-applicants also adopt the views expressed in the Prosecution Response, paras.
-66-69.
-53 Appeal Brief, para.
+The Pre-Trial Chamber's No. ICC-01/09-01/11 20/26 19 July 2011 Ibidem, para.
+58.

+&lt;sup>58 The victims applicants also adopt the views expressed in the Prosecution Response, supra note 9, paras.
+66-69. &lt;sup>59 See the Appeal Brief supra note 7, para.
 7.

-54 Decision, para.
-59

-55 Idem, paras.
-60, 61, 64

-56 Ibidem, para.
-59.
+See the Decision supra note 1, para.
+59 Idem, paras.
+60-64.